School of Psychology

 These are transcripts of the Infant Directed Speech of 10 mothers to their typically developing infants from age 3 to 12 months and 8 mothers to their 9 infants at risk of autism, defined as having at least one older sibling diagnosed with autism.
 Each transcription relates to a single session of 5 continuous minutes where mother and infant were engaged in face-to-face interaction.
 All mothers spoke Hiberno- or Irish-English.

 The title of the project is: Mother’s Infant Directed Speech (IDS) in face-to-face interaction with normally developing infants and infant siblings (SIBS-A) of children with Autistic Spectrum Disorder, aged 3 to 12 months.
-This was a longitudinal project funded by the Irish Research Council for the Humanities and Social Sciences (IRCHSS).
-Funding was awarded to Dr. Jean Quigley under a Research Development Initiative grant scheme in 2009.
+This was a longitudinal project.

 The overall objective of the study was to examine early mother-infant socio-communicative interactions and their relevance for later language development in infants at genetic risk for autism and typically developing infants.
 Mother-infant dyads were videotaped longitudinally to study interactional patterns of both typical and at-risk infants and their conversational partners.
 We chose to study infant siblings of children with ASD as, by definition, problems with using language, initiating joint attention and engaging in reciprocal interaction are key deficits of ASD and are of interest to study in this context.
 A central aim of this longitudinal and naturalistic study was to analyse infant-directed speech (IDS) in the course of spontaneous face-to-face interaction during a period of rapid development: specifically, to profile and analyze, quantitatively and qualitatively, maternal linguistic input to her infant over a 9-month period during the infant’s first year.